Nemesis533/Local_LLHAMA/README.md

 - Whisper-based speech-to-text conversion
 - LLaMA 3.1 (8B) LLM for command parsing and entity resolution
 - Optional PromptGuard safety layer (LLaMA 3.2 3B fine-tuned model)
-- Multilingual support: English, French, Spanish, Italian, German, Russian This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
+- Multilingual support: English, French, Spanish, Italian, German, Russian (and more) This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
 - Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.
   This solves the problem of having to call devices by the exact name that they are saved under - you can now say "light above the desk" to call the "desk light".
 - Execute multiple commands in a single sentence
+- NEW!
+Thanks to Integration with Ollama, natual language responses will be returned when no device is present.
 - Basic web interface for output monitoring and connection status (expansion and system control planned)
 - Ability to integrate non-Home Assistant devices and commands with the same pipeline as the one used for Home Assistant.